 Staff

-Kristina Skillin MSc, Director / Head Curator
+Kristina Skillin MSc, Director / Co-Founder

 Heather Kahn, Founder

 Heather was inspired to found the Museum of Beadwork during a visit to Seattle.
-As one of the family owners of Caravan Beads, Heather has spent more than 25 years building a comprehensive knowledge of beadweaving, bead-embroidery and other types of beaded artwork.
+As one of the family owners of Caravan Beads, Heather has spent more than 30 years building a comprehensive knowledge of beadweaving, bead-embroidery and other types of beaded artwork.
 Her designs have been published in Beadwork Magazine, made into kits, and sold as finished jewelry.
 In 2008 she founded Chrononaut Mercantile, a costume-inspired clothing company, with her partner Jeff Witkavitch.
 Heather is a graduate of Smith College.
 Her diverse interests include cooking, ninjutsu, reading and classical violin.

 Courtney Levy, Head of Graphic Design